 As a breakfast-all-day kind of girl, settling on a favorite low carb breakfast food would be no easy task.
 My undying love for both eggs and pancakes has just one requirement for both: the fluffier, the better!
 With that in mind, making an all-purpose keto low carb pancakes recipe has been on my list for quite some time.

 Sure, I make almond flour pancakes all the time (these and these are my favorite versions!).
 And I’ve made coconut flour pancakes before too, though I haven’t posted the recipe yet.
-(Let me know in the comments if you think I should!)
+(Let me know in the comments if you think I should!
+UPDATE: Check out my coconut flour cream cheese pancakes here!)

 I definitely like these better than pancakes made with just one type of low carb flour!

-The best part?
+You know what the absolute best part is, though?
 These keto pancakes only require six ingredients.
 All of them are pretty common if you do even a little low carb or gluten-free cooking at least occasionally.
 I pretty much have them on hand at all times.

 The prep time for these paleo pancakes takes only a few minutes.
 Making the batter is a simple matter of whisking all the ingredients together.
 Then, it’s just your usual pancake making process.
 Heat up a well oiled griddle and cook for a couple of minutes on each side, until you get through all the batter.
 A lazy breakfast or brunch doesn’t get much easier than that!